• Skip to primary navigation

 Electricity is a kind of energy.
 We use electrical appliances to turn electricity into other kinds of energy such as light ( lightbulbs ), heat ( electric heater, toaster or iron ) and sound ( radio ).

-Most of the electricity we use at home comes from power stations which convert the energy in fossil fuels such as coal, oil and gas into electricity.
+Most of the electricity we use at home comes from power stations that convert the energy from fossil fuels such as coal, oil, and gas into electricity.

 Some power stations use renewable energy sources such as wind, sunlight, and moving water.

-Electricity in the home is called mains electricity which can be very dangerous.
-Electricity from a small battery like you use in toys is different and safe to use for this type of activity.
+Electricity in the home is called mains electricity, which can be very dangerous.
+Electricity from a small battery like those used in toys is different and safe for this type of activity.

-Once the chemicals have all reacted the power of the battery is used up.
+Once the chemicals have all reacted, the battery’s power is used up.

 What conducts electricity?

-Metals are good conductors of electricity so wires tend to be made from copper, which is also soft allowing it to be stretched thin without snapping or breaking.
+Metals are good conductors of electricity, so wires tend to be made from copper.
+Copper is also soft, allowing it to be stretched thin without snapping or breaking.

-Wires are coated in plastic which does NOT conduct electricity, this stops people getting electric shocks from the electricity travelling through the wires.
+Wires are coated in plastic, which does not conduct electricity.
+This prevents people from getting electric shocks from the electricity travelling through the wires.

 Safety Notice